chipguyhere/MqttTemplates/README.md

 choice on a separate task thread, all while maintaining the persistent connection to the MQTT server, and updating the MQTT topics of your choice.

-# Library dependencies
+# Software and Library dependencies
+Arduino IDE is available as a free download for Win/Mac/Linux from https://arduino.cc

+Compiling for ESP32 microcontrollers requires that you have the ESP32 Arduino Core installed.
+Directions to install that are here: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html

-To compile this, you'll want to have one or more of the following libraries already installed.
+To compile these examples, you'll want to have one or more of the following libraries already installed.
 Use Arduino IDE's Library Manager to download and install these.

-* *PubSubClient* (for communicating with MQTT servers over TCP)
+* *PubSubClient* (required by all examples for communicating with MQTT servers over TCP)
-* *Adafruit NeoPixel* (to change the LED color on AtomS3, or attached to port of PoESP32)
+* *Adafruit NeoPixel* (to change the LED color on AtomS3, or attached to accessory port of PoESP32)
 * *TFT_eSPI* (for the M5Stack Basic Core, to drive its LCD screen)

-To use the LCD screen on M5Core, you'll have to install the TFT_eSPI library (externally), and you will also have to copy one file (tft_setup.h, provided with example) into the TFT_eSPI library folder.
+To use the LCD screen on M5Core, in addition to installing TFT_eSPI, you will also have to copy one file (tft_setup.h, provided in M5Core example folder) into the TFT_eSPI library folder, overwriting any existing file by the same name.
 This file contains the hardware configuration for the M5's LCD hardware.
 The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.
-If you aren't using an LCD screen, the dependency on TFT_eSPI disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.
+If you aren't using an LCD screen, the dependency on the TFT_eSPI library disappears if you change DEMO_ON_LCD_SCREEN in the example sketch to 0.

 # Arduino Over-The-Air functionality

-Each example also includes support for Arduino Over-The-Air update functionality, so you can update your sketch code over the network, but it is disabled until you set a password.
+Each example also includes support for Arduino Over-The-Air update functionality, so you can flash new revisions of your sketch code over the network, but it is disabled until you set a password.
 Simply setting a password in your sketch before uploading it over Serial/USB will enable the function.
+Your ESP32 device will then advertise itself over the network as being able to accept Over-The-Air updates.
 Enabling it the first time requires flashing the sketch over serial/USB, but from then on, the Arduino IDE can see and update the device over the network if selected as the "port".

-Despite the word "air" in the naming, Over-the-Air updates are supported for Ethernet-based devices as well as WiFi.
+Despite the word "air" in the naming, Over-the-Air updates are supported for both Ethernet and WiFi devices.